saunakdas16/alzheimers-eeg-ml/README.md

 ## 🤖 Machine Learning

-After validating the pilot workflow, the next stage is to construct a **subject-level feature matrix** from the complete dataset.
+The complete subject-level feature matrix has now been generated from all 88 participants.
+The next stage is to use this dataset for machine-learning analysis.

 Planned analyses include: